Freedom of association: Organized labor

-Theory

-Democracy and civil society
+Democracy

 Jeremy McBride argues that respecting the freedom of association by all public authorities and the exercising of this freedom by all sections of society are essential both to establish a "genuine democracy" and to ensure that, once achieved, it remains "healthy and flourishing".
 In this regard he sees the formation of political parties as a significant manifestation of the freedom of association.

+Civil society

-The freedom of association is however not only exercised in the political sense, but also for a vast array of interests – such as culture, recreation, sport and social and humanitarian assistance.
+The freedom of association is not only exercised in the political sense, but also for a vast array of interests – such as culture, recreation, sport and social and humanitarian assistance.
 Jeremy McBride argues that the formation of non-governmental organizations (NGOs), which he equates with civil society, is the "fruit of associational activity".

 Libertarian

 Right-libertarians believe that while freedom of association includes the right for workers to organise as unions and to withdraw their labour it also recognises the right of an employer to replace that labour.
 They also believe that where unions employ coercive or violent tactics, such behaviours would be in breach of both individual rights and property rights.
 Some critics of unionism allege that such breaches have frequently been the case with union activity.